circadianmentalhealth/circadian-data-standards/README - Templates/3- Studied Subject - Animal/1- General Template -Fly.md

  -Sample type: Whole fly / organ / tissues/ cells / extracts.

 ## Husbandry
 > Describe how flies were cultured.
+Typical descriptions will include:
   - Temperature
   - Humidity
+  - Light intensity
   - Diet and time when food was offered
-  - Housing.
+  - Housing

 ## Entrainment
 > Describe light/dark cycles.
 e.g., *Newly eclosed males were collected and entrained 4 to 7 days in a 12-h:12-h light:dark (LD) cycle*